 Patton shares that we need to consider how these foods affect the health of our dogs, and we shouldn't limit our concerns to the risk of MCD.
 There are other problems that can result from some dog foods that have been labeled “grain-free”, but that actually only replace grains with similar (or even unhealthy) ingredients.
 While our dogs' ancestors may have eaten only a small portion of grain in nature, dogs have evolved over the years to digest different types of nutrition, including cereals.
 There are several genes in dogs that have been modified over the years to allow them to digest grains and gluten.

 Therefore, in terms of metabolism, there is no need to feed your dogs grain-free pet food.
 Boutique diets are produced by small businesses without nutritional testing facilities.
 Diets with exotic ingredients use unusual sources, such as kangaroo or duck, that have not been extensively tested.
-More common sources such as chicken or beef have.
+More common sources such as chicken or beef have been tested more thoroughly.

 Grain-free diets replace grains such as rice and corn with potatoes or legumes (beans, peas and lentils) as a source of carbohydrates.
 No study has ever shown that grain-free diets are superior to diets that include grains.
 While every pet has unique nutritional needs, all pets need vitamins and healthy substances found primarily in cereals.
 Research shows that grain-free food isn't necessarily better for pets, except for 10% of pets who have cereal allergies or intolerances.